ethereum-optimism/optimism/specs/derivation.md

 To not modify or interrupt the system behavior around gas computation, this block will not include any sequenced transactions by setting `noTxPool: true`.

+In all blocks following the Ecotone hardfork activation, the L1 Attributes Transaction MUST call `setL1BlockValuesEcotone`.
+The `L1Block` contract still contains the `setL1BlockValues` function for backwards compatibility but it MUST never be called after the Ecotone hardfork activation.
+The values used in the first call to `setL1BlockValuesEcotone` are described in the [SystemConfig Spec].

+[System Config Spec]: system_config.md#ecotone-activation

 ##### L1Block Deployment